Introduction

 - The Alternative Depreciation System (ADS)

-GDS is the most commonly used method for depreciating rental property, allowing landlords to depreciate these assets over a period of 27.5 years using the straight-line approach.
+GDS is the most commonly used method for rental property, allowing landlords to depreciate these assets over a period of 27.5 years using the straight-line approach.
 This means that the same amount is deducted each year, providing consistency in tax deductions.

 Conversely, ADS may be applicable in specific situations, such as when the asset is used for rental purposes less than 50% of the time.
 The choice between these methods can significantly influence tax liabilities.
 For example, while GDS facilitates steady deductions, ADS might lead to lower deductions spread over a longer timeframe.